-Health and Safety Code section 130151(a) authorizes the SCO to conduct quality control reviews.
+Health and Safety Code section 130151(a) authorizes the SCO to issue guidelines for expanded annual audits and associated quality control reviews.
 The county commission's auditor must make audit documentation available to the SCO upon request.
-The county commission's auditor must maintain the audit documentation for a minimum of seven years as required by Business and Professions Code section 5097(e) and Title 16, California Code of Regulations, section 68.3.
+The county commission's auditor must maintain the audit documentation for a minimum of seven years as required by Business and Professions Code section 5097(e) and Title 16, California Code of Regulations, Section 68.3.